serialized-io/docs.serialized.io/apis/reactions/reference/delete-scheduled-reaction.md

 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint allows you to get free cakes.
+This endpoint allows you to delete a reaction that has not yet been executed.
 {% endapi-method-description %}

 {% api-method-spec %}